JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 And you know what?
 The chicken tasted really good.
 Was it better than pussy?
 I don’t know know if that is a comparison that respects the chicken or pussy in a fair way, but it was decent chicken.

-Then one day after one of these meals, Carlos got into one of his sporadic fights
+Then one day after one of these meals, Carlos got into one of his sporadic fights with the head guy at Castilian Communications.
+I think it was over pay or something.
+Maybe money owed for other stuff?
+Who knows.
+But when these fights happened, we all cleared out and headed back to our humble desk area.

 ***